 “We have students doing it in classrooms.
 We’re finding them [JUUL devices] actually plugged into our laptops in campuses,” said June Eassa, Director of Safe Schools for the Palm Beach County School District.

 The JUUL comes with pods that contain liquid nicotine.
 Unlike other vape devices, this one gives off little to no vapor.
+Compared to more accepted, normal vape products such as Hamilton Devices, the JUUL has quickly picked up a bad reputation for its health effects.

 “After winter break it’s really picked up a lot more,” said the student.
 “They just like blow it away real quick with their hand.”